 Emotional support dogs (ESD’s) are acquired mainly for the purpose of companionship.
 These dogs are trained to pick even the detailed hints of negative emotions in their owners, they are groomed with a specific group of people in mind- those having emotional challenge (like depression, trauma, etc).
 ESD’s are trained to satisfy some unique needs of their owners.
 An ESD for a trauma patient is different from that of a depressed person.

 According to some doctors, animal emotional support is one of the fastest routes to rapid recovery, and dogs have proven to be suitable for this purpose.

 Therapy dogs are trained to comfort and support people in ailing conditions.
 They are often kept in use in health centers, homes for the old, special schools, homes, hospices, etc. These dogs help people who have suffered from traumatic conditions and serve as companions to people with disorders.

 Therapy dogs are beneficial to their owners for several reasons; their owners learn to live normal lives in the absence of human support –they also promote recovery with little dependence on medication.

 Photo by Madalyn Cox from Unsplash

 Therapy dogs assist their owners through companionship; they are staged in residential areas for support purposes.
 When there is a strong connection between a person and its dog, it becomes easy to get support from the dog.
-One of the strongest drivers of dog support is a relationship, to get more info on this please check out this article https://www.monkoodog.com/11-ways-to-know-your-dog-loves-you-or-not/
+One of the strongest drivers of dog support is a relationship is knowing how to tell if a dog loves you.

 How are working dogs different from emotional support dogs?